 These are often the first types of video appointments that PCPs try out.
 For example, they might hold an appointment in which they write a doctor’s note for a patient whom they know well, or hold a follow-up appointment with a patient who has just moved to another city to attend university.
 Guidance on things like diets and quitting smoking, as well as conversations with relatives of the patient, can also be done over video.

 Perhaps a patient has questions regarding a new prescription or needs a regular one refilled.
-Maybe you need to follow-up about a medication that has low-risk side-effects.
+Maybe you need to follow up about a medication that has low-risk side effects.
 Video appointments are useful for issues that are simple and low-risk, but for which the patient would benefit from speaking directly with their doctor.

-“Some patients may find it easier to open up and speaks freely over video,” explains one physician cited in the report.
+“Some patients may find it easier to open up and speak freely over video,” explains one physician cited in the report.
 The option for a video appointment can lower a patient’s threshold for reaching out to their doctor.
 Ease of contact especially benefits those experiencing mental illness or other difficulties that may increase a reluctance to seek help.

 When a PCP learns that a patient of theirs is in need of special care but doesn't reach out to get it, the doctor (according to Norwegian regulation) must initiate an offer for an appointment or home visit.
 In such cases, video appointments can be appropriate for establishing contact.